 If you have tools with rust, not all is lost.
 Pour a mixture of 50% water and 50% vinegar in a bucket and allow to soak overnight.
 Take steel wool and with a circular motion, begin rubbing the rust off.
 When all the rust is removed, wash in soapy water, then rinse in clean water.
 Thoroughly dry with a cloth or by air.
 Rub the metal down with oil and hang.
 Another option is to invest in stainless steel tools.
 You still need to wash your tools, but it does make maintenance easier.

 Just because gardening season is coming to an end, there are 24 ways to prepare for next years spring garden.
-With proper care and regular maintenance, your yard tool should last you for many seasons ahead.
+With proper care and regular maintenance, your yard tool should last you for many seasons ahead if you winterize garden tools correctly and with care.